 But should Canadian companies pay workers minimum wage in the first place?
-Are there advantages associated with increasing pay across the board?
-The short answer is: yes, there are lots of benefits to increasing employee wages above minimum wage.
+What are the advantages of minimum wage increases?
+Are there any benefits to doing so?
+The short answer is: yes, there are lots of benefits to increasing employee wages above the minimum wage in Canada.

 Curious about roles that require higher pay to attract and retain talent?
 Check out our article with shared salary insights for in-demand positions.read the article

 CERB payments meant that workers — particularly minimum-wage workers — were able to stay home and stay safe.
 As the pandemic continued its relentless march across Canada, people were still able to pay rent, mortgage, grocery and other essential bills.